AndrewJBateman/ionic-angular-world-data/README.md

 * (future) search bar to search for country from list.
 * (future) clicking on the More Info button will route to a detailed info page.
 * (future) clicking on the Map button will route to a (Google) Map view of the country.
-* (future) clicking on Analysis will route to World Bank statistics - 2nd API.
 * **Typescript interface** used to define the expected structures of the json objects returned from the IP and news APIs.
 * **Separate services** page with API http fetch functions.
 * **Dark mode** (future) switch on menu changes from light to dark mode.